CMU-SAFARI/RawHash/README.md

 * Direct integration with MinKNOW.
 * Ability to specify even/odd channels to eject the reads only from these specified channels.
-* Please create issues if you want to see more features that can make RawHash easily integratable with nanopore sequencers for any use case.
+* Please create issues if you want to see more features that can make RawHash2 easily integratable with nanopore sequencers for any use case.

-# Citing RawHash
+# Citing RawHash and RawHash2

-To cite RawHash, you can use the following BibTeX:
+To cite RawHash and RawHash2, you can use the following BibTeX:

 ```bibtex
 @article{firtina_rawhash_2023,